Instance Methods #

 public double Y;

-// C# struct methods can modify fields by default (although Mutable Structs are not recommended)
+// C# struct methods can modify fields by default (though Mutable Structs are not recommended)

 public void MoveBy(double deltaX, double deltaY) {